 Promoting Prosperity through Sustainability and

 “Promoting Prosperity through Sustainability and National Unity,” was the theme suggested by Jermaine Gaskin.
-There were 29 entrants in the contest, with his theme chosen as the most appropriate for independence celebrations.
-He was recognized by being invited to all major Independence events over which the Government has control.
-The winning theme also has been incorporated in all official communications and events surrounding the Independence celebrations.
+There were 29 entrants in the contest, with his theme chosen as the most appropriate for Independence celebrations.
+Gaskin was recognized by being invited to all major Independence events sponsored by the Government.
+The winning theme was incorporated in all official communications and events surrounding Independence celebrations.

 The Prime Minister congratulated Gaskin, saying the theme was chosen specifically to encapsulate how only a stable nation in unity can thrive and prosper, for the betterment of all of its citizens and residents.

 “Our land has seen struggles, hardships and battles for power going over many centuries,” Dr. Harris said.
 “Colonial powers fought for this land because it was a prize jewel.
 As free men and women of St Kitts and Nevis, this is a country bequeathed to us by our forefathers and we must make it our place of choice – our prize jewel.

 “As an independent nation, we have done reasonably well over the last 33 years of our independence journey,” he said.
 “Our economy today is stable.
 We are among the best performing economies in Latin America and the Caribbean.
 Our fiscal house is in a very good shape – better than most.

 “While others suffer from negligible economic growth rates, ours is projected to be above average for the Eastern Caribbean Currency Union (ECCU), the borrowing member states of the Caribbean Development Bank (CDB) and the Economic Commission for Latin America and the Caribbean (ECLAC).”